Home » Timber Frame Design » Green vs. Dried Timbers – That is the Question?

 • Where a housed rafter dives into a plate, cut an extra 1/8” off the bird’s mouth so the rafter will always bear on the housing and not the rafter tail.

-Different species of wood shrink to different degrees.
+Different species of wood shrink to various degrees.
 But they all shrink more than you might expect!
 Probably the most common species used in the U.S. is Douglas Fir.
 If you take a green Doug Fir timber and dry it to a moisture content of 8%, it can be expected to shrink almost 5% in size.
 Western Red Cedar doesn’t shrink quite as much: The same timber in Western Red Cedar timber would shrink a bit less, about 3%.
-In contrast, White Oak can be expected to shrink almost 6%.
+In contrast, White Oak can be expected to shrink by almost 6%.

 Working with Green Timbers

 So, what are some ways to minimize problems when you use green wood in your timber frame project?
 Number one, use free-of-heart-center timbers instead of the boxed heart.
-FOHC means that the timber is cut completely outside of the “bullseye” of the growth rings, and since all the growth rings are severed, the timber dries more evenly.
+FOHC means that the wood is cut entirely outside of the “bullseye” of the growth rings, and since all the growth rings are severed, the timber dries more evenly.
 Boxed Heart timbers retain moisture in the inner growth rings, and as the outside dries, shrinkage creates surface tension, which causes checks.

 What is Blue-Stained Wood?

-What and How to Store and Dry Your Own Timbers
+How to Store and Dry Your Timbers

 Living trees contain large quantities of water.
-After the tree is cut and the wood begins to dry, the moisture that remains in the wood tends to equalize with the surrounding environment’s relative humidity.
+After the tree is cut and the wood begins to dry, the moisture in the wood tends to equalize with the surrounding environment’s relative humidity.
 If you handle, dry, and store your green wood properly, you can minimize moisture content changes that might occur after your frame is built.

 Usually, if the frame is fabricated at a similar moisture content that it will face after installation, no significant dimensional changes.
 I the frame is designed properly, some minor dimensional changes can be tolerated.
 Most lumber for timber frames should also be dried to an average moisture content of 15%, not to exceed 19%.

 1. Where to Store Your Timbers: The best place to stack your timbers is away from direct sunlight and out of the weather.
-A covered structure is best, although it does not need to be climate controlled.
+A covered structure is best, although it does not need to be climate-controlled.

 joinery details Green vs. Dried Timbers